stilliard/open-tab-blocker/README.md

 Open Tab Blocker is a Chrome extension designed to help you manage your browsing habits by grouping tabs into buckets and restricting access to certain sites based on predefined rules.
 This extension helps improve your productivity by limiting distractions and promoting focused browsing.

+Initially developed as a test using GitHub Copilot, the extension is fully functional, open source and available for download on the Chrome Web Store.

 ## Features

 - Group tabs into customizable buckets.